 Cuban churches and homes in metropolitan areas were almost all built during periods of economic prosperity prior to the 1950’s.
 As a result, churches in these areas are largely beautiful and built to last.
 However, most of these churches lack proper furnishings and suffer from maintenance issues due to lack of building supplies, funding, and proper tools to maintain them.
 Restoration projects often take several years to complete and often go unfinished for the same reasons.
 Many are permanently condemned.
 Churches and homes in rural areas resemble many 3rd world countries.
 They are largely shanties built from hand-cut trees, dirt floors, and plastic roof panels.
 The level of crudeness does vary throughout Cuba.
 Many shanties are built on foundations of previously built houses that have been destroyed by hurricanes or age.

 The photos below should give you an idea of the conditions Cubans in rural areas are living in today.
 Although all churches in Cuba are in need, a large percentage of the goods we send will go to churches in areas such as this.
-These photos were taken by Cuban missionaries sent from Cuban churches from metropolitan areas.
+These photos were taken by Cuban missionaries sent from Cuban churches in metropolitan areas.
 Many populated areas have roads that have not been maintained for decades.
 As a result, they are inaccessible by regular vehicles and require travel by either farming equipment, off-road vehicles, or walking.
 Some of the photos depict damage that was brought by Hurricane Matthew in 2016.
 Cubans are still dealing with damage to this day.
 Many Pastors still have unrepaired roof damage in their homes and churches.

 The average salary for most Cubans equates to about $30 US per month.
 These kinds of wages make acquiring goods very difficult (even if they are available), especially for churches that depend on tithes and offerings.
 No one in Cuba can live off just their salary and government assistance alone.
 Many work 2-3 jobs just to get by.
 Some are blessed with family in the US that send them money and supplies regularly.
 Possession of US dollars was a crime up until a few years ago.
 The relaxation of tensions between the US and Cuba has made many things easier.
 As a result, we can now provide assistance that was virtually impossible just a few years ago.
 This has led to significant recent improvements, however, rebuilding an entire country does not happen overnight.
 Cuba has worked hard to make internet available in certain public areas, which has allowed for better communication.
 We can now achieve effective logistical coordination with Cubans in the front lines.
 The Cuban people are now filled with hope and seeking GOD.
 There is a revival occurring in Cuba right now, and the Cuban people need your help!